-Your Next Steps to Use Data to Improve Your Email Marketing Results
+Your Next Steps to Use Data to Improve Your Cannabis Business’ Email Marketing Results

-To measure the performance of your email marketing investments and ensure you’re getting the results you want and need, you have to use an email marketing tool that gives you access to the right data.
-Without accurate data, you can’t analyze your email marketing results and make effective business decisions.
+Your next step is to start tracking your email marketing results and using them to improve.
+However, in order to measure the performance of your email marketing investments and ensure you’re getting the results you need for your business, you have to use an email marketing tool that gives you access to the right data.
+Without accurate and easily accessible data, you can’t analyze your email marketing results and make effective business decisions.

-If you use the email marketing tools built into the Cannabiz Media License Database, all of this data (and so much more) is easily accessible to you.
-Schedule a demo to see how it works and learn how it can help your business grow.
+If you use the email marketing and CRM tools built into the Cannabiz Media License Database, all of this data (and so much more) is easily accessible to you.
+Schedule a demo to see how it works and learn how it can help your cannabis business or cannabis-related business grow.